latalaj/dareit-tasks/task_1/README.md

 Cloud Shell Commands
 Once our accounts were set up, we started learning how to use Cloud Shell by exploring the basic commands and features

+### Goals of the Task 1

+1. Learn what Cloud Comupting is
+2. Setup working environment and GitHub Repository
+3. Learn how to manage Cloude
+4. Run the first command in Cloud Shel